 - AriZona Coffee Offers Multiple-Choice Answers

 How can you keep users engaged while taking a quiz?
-Improving drop-off rates is one of the top focuses our team has when creating and refining a quiz.
-Our team is in love with how Andie customized their swimsuit quiz: instead of a simple progress bar, their quiz features an elegant swimmer that follows a visitor across the top as they take the quiz.
+Improving drop-off rates is one of our team's top priorities when creating and refining a quiz.
+Our team is in love with the progress bar on Andie's swimsuit quiz: instead of a simple progress bar, their quiz features an elegant swimmer that follows a visitor across the top as they take the quiz.

 - Their swimmer completely matches their site: no cookie-cutter quiz design here!